 Marathon 2: Durandal Is One of the Most Successful of the Original Bungie Games

 Building upon the original’s success, Marathon 2: Durandal is a fantastic sequel.
-Introducing unique multiplayer modes helps lay the DNA and framework for another FPS franchise Bungie would eventually work on.
+Introducing unique multiplayer modes helped lay the DNA and framework for another FPS franchise Bungie would eventually work on.